 - 90% of students believe that cheaters are either never caught or have never been appropriately disciplined-- US News and World Report poll.

 - Because some students, overwhelmed with the pressures of home, work, and family, take the easy route out of desperation.

 - By including appropriate wording in your syllabus.
 The College of Liberal & Creative Arts suggests the following:

 - Plagiarism is a form of cheating or fraud; it occurs when a student misrepresents the work of another as his or her own.
 Plagiarism may consist of using the ideas, sentences, paragraphs, or the whole text of another without appropriate acknowledgment, but it also includes employing or allowing another person to write or substantially alter work that a student then submits as his or her own.
 Any assignment found to be plagiarized will be given an "F" grade.
 All instances of plagiarism in the College of Liberal & Creative Arts will be reported to the Dean of the College, and may be reported to the University Judicial Affairs Officer for further action.

 - By calling attention to the seriousness of plagiarism as an offense, from the first day of class on.
-You might point out that SFSU has a Student Code of Conduct, available on p.
-704 of the 2001-02 Bulletin, or online.
+You might point out that SF State has a Student Code of Conduct.

 - By teaching students how to quote and to cite sources properly.
 You may find some of the sites below useful: